-Light breakfast is provided without charge to students and is eaten between 8:00 a.m. and 8:25 a.m., before classes begin.
+Light breakfasts are provided without charge to students and are eaten between 7:30 am a.m. and 7:555 a.m., before classes begin.
 Students are not allowed to come in with breakfast from outside.

 Lunches are provided by Sodexo and served by their staff.
 There is a salad bar option at lunch to allow for healthy choices.
 Menus are sent home on a monthly basis.
-Students may bring their own lunches if they so choose.
+Students may, of course, bring their own lunches if they so choose.
 However, please note students who wish to bring a lunch from home do not have access to a microwave.
 Also, parents are not allowed to purchase and drop off lunches during the day.

 Lunch applications are sent home to all families, and all families are required to fill out lunch applications whether they qualify for free or reduced lunches or not.
 If your student does not qualify for free or reduced lunch, we encourage you to purchase meals in advance for your student since the cafeteria does not send bills unless your student has reached a pending balance of \$10.00 or more.
-Please be advised that if payment is not received on time, your child will be given sunflower butter and jelly sandwiches until you pay the outstanding balance.
-Please send a check made out to Providence Schools with the student's name and submit it to the main office.
+Please be advised that if payment is not received on time your child will be given a sunflower butter and jelly sandwich until you pay the outstanding balance.
+Please send a check made out to Providence Schools with the student's name and submit to the main office.
 Please make a note on the check if you are paying for more than one student.